chiarawilden/wave/README.md

 My biggest challenge was solving a MAJOR performance issue I had on the frontend, once I'd finally finished the UI.
 (I was so excited to deploy...5 hours later...)
 After learning a bit about how to use the React Profiler in Google Chrome, I was able to determine that the issue had to do with one of my ```useEffect``` hooks.

-My hook was causing an infinite render loop 🙈 Thanks to [this article](https://devtrium.com/posts/async-functions-useeffect) from Devtrium, I learned how to implement ```useCallback``` with an async function to stop the incessant rerendering 😅
+My hook was causing an infinite render loop 🙈 Thanks to [this article](https://devtrium.com/posts/async-functions-useeffect) from Devtrium, I learned how to implement ```useCallback``` with an async function to stop the incessant rerendering.

 # Room for Improvement